bcgov/CONN-CCBC-portal/docs/service_account_pw_change.md

 Access pwchange.gov.bc.ca (Gov access only).
 Generate a new password for the service account and save it.

+### update password in IDIR setup in Metabase

+Log in to metabase and navigate to admin settings, under Auth setup update CCBCPRTL password for LDAP

 ## 2. Update Repository Secret on GitHub

 1. Navigate to the GitHub repository.